IVenzon/cse15l-lab-reports/Lab-Reports/week-1-lab-report.md

 ![Image](https://i.imgur.com/72Aej4E.png)

 When you are done with your remote session, it is important to remember to log out.
-The `exit` command or simply inputing `Ctrl + D` will kill your session and log you out.
+The `exit` command or simply inputing `Ctrl + D` will kill your session and log you out of ieng6.

 ![Image](https://i.imgur.com/Eb0MwcR.png)